klongbeard/nsn_test/README.md

 Overall I compeleted 18/20 tasks in about 2hr 20mins.
 I know the suggested time was 2 hours, but I got a flow going and was happy to do a little bit more to see how much I could get done.

-Below is a complete list of what I completed:
+Below is a list of what I completed:

 - [x] Add more padding around the header
 - [x] There should be a border under the header but it doesn't seem to be working.
 Could you fix this please?